robuno/rag_w_reranker/README.md

-# RAG Evaluatior with Rerank
+# RAG Evaluator with Rerank

 This project aims to create a RAG pipeline by combining HuggingFace models with LangChain Cohere Rerank modules and create a ready notebook to evaluate the results.